harunoni/framework-zero/README.md

 ```
 variables.framework.resourceRouteTemplates = [
 	  { method = 'list', httpMethods = [ '$GET' ] },
+	  { method = 'list', httpMethods = [ '$POST' ], routeSuffix = '/list' },
 	  { method = 'new', httpMethods = [ '$GET', '$POST' ], routeSuffix = '/new' },
 	  { method = 'create', httpMethods = [ '$POST' ] },
 	  { method = 'read', httpMethods = [ '$GET' ], includeId = true },
+	  { method = 'read', httpMethods = [ '$POST' ], includeId = true, routeSuffix = '/read' },
 	  { method = 'update', httpMethods = [ '$PUT','$PATCH', '$POST' ], includeId = true },
 	  { method = 'delete', httpMethods = [ '$DELETE' ], includeId = true },
 	  { method = 'delete', httpMethods = [ '$POST' ], includeId = true, routeSuffic = '/delete' }
 	];
 ```

-Zero also changes the behavior of the 'new' method, by allowing a POST.
-This is useful for when HTML forms can POST to /new with variables that will change how the new form behaves.
+Zero also changes the behavior of the routed by allowing a POST with suffixes.
+This is useful for when HTML forms can POST to endpoints which either take a PUT, or need to change the output of the view.
+For example, and HTML form POST to /list will allow the controller to change aspects of the view data.